nixigaj/wut/server/README.md

 That is about than 12% faster.

-`what` server has a lower transfer/sec, even though it has a higher requests/sec, because it sends less stuff in the response headers per request.
+`wut` server has a lower transfer/sec, even though it has a higher requests/sec, because it sends less stuff in the response headers per request.
 By artificially inflating the response size with junk to match Nginx, you can still have higher requests/sec:
 ```
 Running 10s test @ https://ip.erix.dev:11313
   8 threads and 100 connections